 What They Found

-After bilateral orchiopexy and circumcision, the infant developed a haematoma and signs of tissue ischemia (dying tissue) by the second day post-surgery.
+After bilateral orchiopexy and circumcision, the infant developed a haematoma and signs of tissue ischaemia (dying tissue) by the second day post-surgery.
 HBOT was started alongside blood thinners and plasma transfusions.
 Rapid healing was observed within 5 days, with no tissue loss documented.

 Canadian Relevance